Nick Perry (politician): Politics

 In 1983, Perry was appointed as a member of Brooklyn Community Board 17.
 He later served as chairman of that board and the following year he ran as a candidate for District Leader in the 42nd Assembly District.
 He would later serve as a member of the Executive Board of the 67th Police Precinct and as a director of Flatbush East Community Development Corporation.

 In 1992, following the 1990 Census, a new assembly district was added in Brooklyn, located in East Flatbush.
 Perry won new 58th district seat in the November 1992 election.

 Since 2001, Perry has been the vice-chair of the Assembly Majority Conference and majority whip.
 He also serves on the New York State Assembly Committees on Ways & Means, Rules, Codes, Labor, Transportation and Banks.

 In 2006, Perry declared his candidacy for New York's 11th congressional district, which was being vacated by retiring Congressman Major Owens.
 In May 2006, he withdrew from the congressional race and endorsed eventual leader Yvette Clarke.

 Perry ran uncontested in his 2008, 2010 and 2012 general elections for State Assembly.

 Biden administration

 In November 2021, Perry was nominated to serve as United States ambassador to Jamaica.
 Hearings on his nomination were held before the Senate's Foreign Relations Committee on February 8, 2022.
 On March 8, 2022, the committee favorably reported Perry's nomination to the Senate floor.
 Perry was confirmed by the entire Senate on March 10, 2022, via voice vote.
 On May 13, 2022, he presented his credentials to Governor-General of Jamaica Sir Patrick Allen.

+New York State Athletic Commission

+In 2025, Perry was appointed chair of the New York State Athletic Commission by Governor Kathy Hochul.